Workspace Week

 Ergonomic Chair

-When working from home it’s important to work using an ergonomic chair rather than just a normal chair.
+When working at a computer in an office or at home, it’s important to work using an ergonomic chair rather than just a normal chair.
 Unlike a normal chair, an ergonomic chair supports the spine, lower back, and pelvis and promotes good posture.
 An ergonomic chair also allows you to adjust the seat height, seat width, and depth.

 One of the most important elements of an ergonomic chair is that it offers lower back support through its lumbar adjustment.
 This lumbar adjustment is crucial to supporting the inward curve of the lower back.
 This is because sitting for long periods of time without proper support (for this section of your back) can not only lead to slouching – but also strains the vertebrae in the lower part of the spine3.